Politics of Alberta: Progressive Conservative to NDP to UCP (1971 to present)

 However, small disaffection with the Conservative Party of Canada over policies enacted during its minority government such as Equalization payments in Canada and the Conservatives' reversal on income trusts led to the founding of the nascent federal Party of Alberta, in 2006.
 Provincially, while the Progressive Conservative Party of Alberta had been in power for 40 years, they continued to win large majorities in the Legislative Assembly, winning 72 out of 83 seats in the March 2008 provincial election, although with declining popularity and lowering voter turn-out, reflecting increasing disfavour among ordinary Albertans regarding the government's market-first policies, its low quality of health and education services, and its flat-income tax policy.
 As well, for the first time since the 1980s, the PCs faced a challenge from the right wing, the upstart Wildrose Alliance Party.
 A November 2009 poll said the new party had 28% support, just 6 points behind the governing PCs.
-In polls, the Wildrose Party had a double digit lead over the PCs in December 2009, with 39% versus 25% each for the PCs and Alberta Liberals.
+In polls, the Wildrose Party had a double-digit lead over the PCs in December 2009, with 39% versus 25% each for the PCs and Alberta Liberals.

 In April 2015, Jim Prentice called an election for May 5, citing the need for a mandate in order to make longer-term economic changes.
 Though initial polls had the PCs in the lead, as the election approached they fell behind the opposition Wildrose party, and the NDP.
 On May 5 the NDP gained 53 seats, winning a majority government under Rachel Notley.

 The United Conservative Party (UCP) was established in July 2017 as a merger between the Progressive Conservative Association of Alberta and the Wildrose Party.
 When established, the UCP immediately formed the Official Opposition in the Legislative Assembly of Alberta.
-The UCP won a majority mandate in the 2019 Alberta general election to form the government of Alberta.
+The party won a majority mandate in the 2019 Alberta general election to form the government of Alberta.
+In the 2023 election it lost several seats but maintained a majority in the Legislative Assembly.

 Finance

 Budget

 The 2016-2017 budget contained a $10.4 billion deficit, with $41.1 billion in revenue and $51.1 billion in expenditures.
-The budget also contained a $700 million risk adjustment, which was intended to reflect "volatility of Alberta’s resource revenue."
+The budget also contained a $700 million risk adjustment, which was intended to reflect "volatility of Alberta's resource revenue".

+In 2018 government revenue from oil and gas royalties made up 11% of the provincial budget.